lcalfayan/lcalfayan/README.md

 - 👩‍🔬 I’m currently working on statistical assessment in a scientific laboratory
 - 🌱 I’m currently learning Python and SQL
-- 🤝 I’m looking to collaborate on developmnet of an R package in another part of the world (I'm form Argentina)
+- 🤝 I’m looking to collaborate on developmnet of an R package in another part of the world

 - 📫 How to reach me: lcalfayan@unsam.edu.ar